 Always remember the two adult rule for counseling cadets; do not allow yourselves to be compromised by counseling a cadet behind closed doors without another adult present.
 When counseling a female cadet behind closed doors, a female officer must be present.

-Officers are requested to report to Fort Custer Training Center on 19 July 2019 no later than 2000.
+Officers are requested to report to Fort Custer Training Center on 23 June at 1000 but may under special circumstances arrive no later than 2000.
 Check in building is to be determined.
 There is no problem with you bringing cadets with you to ease transportation.
 However, to speed up the early check-in process you must notify the COTC no later then 16 June the cadet names, officer names and which training they are attending, and approximate time of arrival.
 You may travel in civilian attire.

 Graduation will be at 1000 on Saturday 02 July 2022.
 Please do not plan on leaving before 1400 in order to assist with shutdown of the training.
 Officers do not depart until all cadets are accounted for and all spaces are secured.

 I recommend you bring PT gear to sleep in.
 The base does not provide bedding.
 You may bring sheets and a blanket or a sleeping bag.
 Bring whatever comfort items you feel you need.
 The barracks are air conditioned but they still get warm.
 You may bring a small personal fan.

 Shower shoes are a must.
 Please set the example by maintaining your berthing space neatly and cleanly.